Pacific Cycle

-Pacific Cycle, Inc., is an American division of Dutch conglomerate Pon Holdings that imports and distributes bicycles.
+Pacific Cycle, Inc., is an American subsidiary of Dutch conglomerate Pon Holdings that makes, imports and distributes bicycles.
 It was founded in 1977 by Chris Hornung.
 The company pioneered the sourcing of bicycles from the Far East for distribution in the U.S., developing relationships with suppliers primarily in Taiwan and China.
-The company now owns several well known bicycle brands as well as diversifying into bicycle accessories and other types of children's play equipment.
+Pacific later bought several American subsidiaries with well-known American bicycle brands, with some manufacturing in the United States, including Roadmaster, Schwinn, and GT, as well as diversifying into bicycle accessories and other types of children's play equipment.
 Pacific Cycle sells more bicycles than any other company in North America and is one of the most prolific bicycle suppliers in the world.
 In 2006, Chris Hornung left Pacific Cycle leaving President Jeff Frehner in control.
 Alice Tillett has been the President of Pacific Cycle since 2008.

 The company headquarters is located in Madison, Wisconsin, with a corporate branch office in Olney, Illinois (the former home of Roadmaster).
 They also operate distribution centers in Olney, Illinois, Vacaville, California, and Rancho Cucamonga, California (formerly of PTI).